klaviyo/headless-klaviyo/README.md

 ## `generate`

 The `generate` command creates a local resource definition file for a new resource.
-The supported subcommands are `campaign` and `block`.
+The supported subcommands are `campaign`, `profile` and `block`.

 These commands will prompt you for parameters that are not provided as command options.
 For example, the following command will create a campaign definition file with the name attribute "Test Campaign", and then will interactively prompt you to select the lists and segments to use for the campaign audience from those that exist in your Klaviyo account, the campaign send strategy, and other parameters: